18F/handbook/docs/03-policies/annual-retreat.md

 # Annual Retreat

-CivicActions gathers together in person once a year at our annual reteat.
-The location of the reatreat varies each year, but we aim to make the location accessible so as many team members as possible can join.
+CivicActions gathers together in person once a year at our annual retreat.
+The location of the retreat varies each year, but we aim to make the location accessible so as many team members as possible can join.

 ## Retreat expenses